Stewie23/Hexploration/README.md

 Hexploration
 ============

-Support programm for "An Fremden Gestaden"
+Support program for "An Fremden Gestaden"

 Windows: